Technology Tales

 12th November 2007

-It should have been as straightforward as following the instructions on the openSUSE website but a bug in VMware Tools derailed things on me.
+While it should have been as straightforward as following the instructions on the openSUSE website, a bug in VMware Tools derailed things for me.
 The usual procedure would have you starting by selecting Install VMware Tools from the VM menu before popping into the virtual machine to do the rest.
-Once binutils, gcc, gcc-c++, kernel-source and make are in place, next steps should involve using YaST to install the RPM for you to run the vmware-config-tools.pl script from the terminal.
+Once binutils, gcc, gcc-c++, kernel-source and make are in place, the next steps should involve using YaST to install the RPM for you to run the vmware-config-tools.pl script from the terminal.

 However, a bug in compat_slab.h puts a stop to any hopes of installing the vmhgfs component.
-That’s needed if you want to enable the shared folders feature; looking in /mnt/hgfs then would get you to any shared folders Everything else will be there but why miss out on one piece of functionality when it come in useful?
+That's needed if you like to enable the shared folders feature; looking in /mnt/hgfs then would get you to any shared folders.
+While everything else will be there, why miss out on one piece of functionality when it comes in useful?

 Change